 Stranahan's lays claim to being the first Colorado-born whiskey, and the company remains committed to making the smoothest, most distinctively flavored whiskey on the market.
 How do they do it?
 By using handcrafted distilling techniques and Colorado's finest natural ingredients.
 The connoisseurs of the beverage world are taking notice, too: Stranahan's Batch 49 was voted artisanal whiskey of the year in 2010 by Malt Advocate magazine.

-Free tours of the distillery last approximately one hour and include an overview of the company and a guided stroll through the production brew house, still house and rack house.
+Tours (fees required) of the distillery last approximately one hour and include an overview of the company and a guided stroll through the production brew house, still house and rack house.
 See the bottling room floor and — most importantly — get a taste of Colorado's most precious gold, Stranahan's Colorado Whiskey.
 All guests are required to have a valid ID with proof of age.
 Must be 21.
 Reservations are highly recommended, especially on Fridays and Saturdays.
 Make an online reservation.

 MILE HIGH SPIRITS